grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 A topic not talked about here, which is covered in the references, is the idea of *greedoid languages*.
 These are [formal languages](https://en.wikipedia.org/wiki/Formal_language) that allow for the study greedy algorithms on ordered lists as opposed to unordered sets (as in `greedy_algorithm`).
-In particular, they account for objectives functions that are order dependent, opening up the types of problems that fit into this framework.
+In particular, they account for objectives functions that are order dependent, opening up new types of problems that fit into this framework.
 [Single machine scheduling](https://en.wikipedia.org/wiki/Single-machine_scheduling) is one such problem.

 Another avenue is the related field, [matroids](https://en.wikipedia.org/wiki/Matroid).